There comes a time in the life of every small business when cash gets a little tight and decision makers look for outside sources of funding.

 How does invoice financing work for a company?

-Quite simply, invoice financing allows you to borrow against your uncollected receivables.
+Commonly mistaken as invoice factoring, invoice financing allows you to borrow against your uncollected receivables.
 Instead of letting unpaid invoices collect dust and hinder your business, you can use an invoice financing service to advance payments on outstanding invoices.
-You then repay the advance, plus a small fee, within a certain time period (usually 12 weeks or so).

 In addition to helping small business owners pay regular operating expenses, invoice financing services can also give companies enough padding to develop new products; launch new marketing initiatives; buy new equipment and technology; open additional locations; and remodel their storefronts, restaurants, and offices, among other things.